 Reaction times.
 We started our analysis by inspecting participants' RTs and found that it sometimes took participants an exceptionally long or brief time to complete a trial.
-To reduce the effects of these trials on our analyses, we calculated the mean and standard deviation (SD) of each participant's RTs across all trials in an experimental condition and replaced RTs longer and shorter than 2.5SDs with mean plus and minus 2.5SD, respectively.
+To reduce the effects of these trials on our analyses, we calculated the mean and standard deviation (SD) of each participant's RTs across all trials in an experimental condition and replaced RTs longer and shorter than 2.5 SDs with mean plus and minus 2.5 SD, respectively.
 The mean and SD of a participant's RTs were re-calculated after this treatment.
-Table 4 shows the percentage of abnormal RT trials, the mean RT, and the SD of RT, all averaged over all participants, in each experimental condition5.
+Table 4 shows the percentage of abnormal RT trials, the mean RT, and the SD of RT, all averaged over all participants, in each experimental condition.

 Cue importance.
 How important was each cue to the participants when they made hiring decisions?
 Table 4 shows the average ranks of the three cues based on participants' subjective ratings of cue importance for each job position.
 By this aggregate measure, the orders were CON > SIP > GMA for the receptionist position and GMA > CON > SIP for the analyst position.
-They are consistent with results from model testing (see Supplementary Materials) and show that the importance of GMA depended heavily on the job position: It was the most important cue for
+They are consistent with results from model testing (see online Supplementary Materials) and show that the importance of GMA depended heavily on the job position: it was the most important cue for the more complex analyst position but the least important cue for the less complex receptionist position.
+Meanwhile, CON was deemed as an overall important cue for both positions.

-5 To test how robust our model-testing results are against abnormal RTs, we analyzed our data without the RT treatment.
-The results that match Figures 4 and 5 reported below can be found in the Supplementary Materials.
+&lt;sup>5 To test how robust our model-testing results are against abnormal RTs, we analyzed our data without the RT treatment.
+The results, which match those reported in Figures 4 and 5 here, can be found in the Supplementary Materials.
 In general, leaving abnormal RTs untreated affected some aspects of the results, albeit without changing the main conclusions of our study.
 We also performed robustness checks on our main results by adding back the excluded participants' data.
 These results can also be found in the Supplementary Materials.